antaldaniel/old_music_dataobservatory_eu/content/post/2021-06-08-developer-botond-vitos/index.md

 authors = ["botond_vitos"]

-tags = ["open-data", "open-science", "trustworthy AI","listen-local", "musicology", "Bandcamp"]
+tags = ["open data", "open science", "trustworthy AI","Listen Local", "musicology", "Bandcamp"]

 summary = "I believe that with curators' priorities and the development of an easily accessible, open API, we are moving in the right direction."

-projects = ["eu-datathon_2021", "listen-local"]
+projects = ["eu-datathon_2021", "Listen Local"]

 # Featured image
 [image]